 - A tool that is completely new to me is the mydumper which can be used to backup terabytes of data.
 Some interesting arguments raised up are --lock-all-tables --skip-lock-tables and --master-data

-- Time delay replication - This was explained by taking an example, say a one hour delay backup based on the risk management that have been carried out.
+- Time delay replication - This was explained by taking an example, say a one hour delay backup based on the risk management that has been carried out.

 - The Percona tools which can be used alongside MariaDB for backup Analysis.

 On the second part of the presentation, Codarren lays emphasis on the security aspects concerning MariaDB in the context of whether to use Glibc or MUSL.
 Glibc libraries are used on mail servers, SQL servers, forms etc..
-Back to the Glibc Ghost vulnerability, an explanation was given by taking a web based form application where a particular field when filled with malicious information can be used to make call to Glibc library with the intention to return a specific value.
+Back to the Glibc Ghost vulnerability, an explanation was given by taking a web-based form application where a particular field when filled with malicious information can be used to make calls to Glibc library with the intention to return a specific value.
 To re-mediate at that situation, same was patched using the function getaddressinfo() This patch lead to another vulnerability.
-Since today, we can deduced that though Glibc has gone through various patch, yet, there are more bugs that have been discovered.
+Since today, we can deduce that though Glibc has gone through the various patch, yet, there are more bugs that have been discovered.

-A solution was thus proposed to adapt the MUSL library infrastructure.
+A solution was thus proposed to adopt the MUSL library infrastructure.
 We can see that the MUSL has a clean code policy compared to Glibc.
 Coddarren laid emphasis on the Alpine Linux operating system which is naturally based on MUSL.
-The size of Alpine compared to CentOS, Ubuntu, Debians are much smaller.
-Other issues raised are on the Grsecurity aspect which though are not widely spread are very important aspect to taken into consideration.
+The size of Alpine compared to CentOS, Ubuntu, Debian are much smaller.
+Other issues raised are on the Grsecurity aspect which though is not widely spread are a very important aspect to take into consideration.
 MUSL looks to be very promising compared to GLIBC.
-Another analogy taken from the Docker technology where companies are adapting Alpine Linux in the production environment to escape Glibc.
+Another analogy is taken from the Docker technology where companies are adapting Alpine Linux in the production environment to escape Glibc.

 The third part of the presentation was continued on by Joffrey on the Galera clustering solution.
-An explanation given using a schema how replication is being done at the cluster level.
-Several particular Database schema was taken for example where a node with a cluster which is slow in terms of network or infrastructure issue where the other servers will have to wait for the request to reach its destinations.
+An explanation is given using a schema how replication is being done at the cluster level.
+Several particular Database schemas were taken for example where a node with a cluster which is slow in terms of network or infrastructure issue where the other servers will have to wait for the request to reach its destinations.
 Other points mentioned are:

 - The importance of having applications built-in with retrying logic.